Writing views in Zulip

 def accounts_register(request: HttpRequest) -> HttpResponse:

 This decorator ensures that the request was a POST–here, we’re checking that the registration submission page is requested with a post, and inside the function, we’ll check the form data.
-If you request this page with GET, you’ll get a HTTP 405 METHOD NOT ALLOWED error.
+If you request this page with GET, you’ll get an HTTP 405 METHOD NOT ALLOWED error.

 zulip_login_required: